LouieDaliwan/LouieDaliwan/README.md

 - 🤝 I’m looking for help with my career as a full-stack developer

-- 🌱 I’m currently learning frontend/backend development technologies
+- 🌱 I’m continually learning frontend/backend development technologies

 - 📫 How to reach me **louieangelodaliwan@gmail.com**